-Fall Semester Planning
+Fall 2020 Semester Plan

 Fall semester classes will start as planned on Monday, August 24.
 The last day of Fall semester classes will be held on Wednesday, December 2.
 Final exams will be held on December 3, 4, 7 and 8.
 Please note all activities occurring after Thanksgiving break will be online.

-Reading Days on October 12-13 will be used as regular instruction days.
 The university will observe Labor Day (September 7) and Veterans Day (November 11), and no classes will be held on either holiday.

 Teaching and learning will include in-person, online and hybrid options.
 These modalities are currently being developed in ways that will meet student learning outcomes and maintain the health and safety of our students, faculty and staff.